DavidDai2006/David_Portfolio/index.md

 -->

+## Project Summary
+In my third and final milestone, I implemented machine learning to detect if a cat is in a camera.
+I also implemented a button that toggles between an off and on state once the button is pressed.
+Once the camera detects a cat and the button is pressed ON, the connected arduino board begins movement.
+I switched the breadboard out for a perfboard, so that the whole design could not only take up less space, but the wires could be soldered on, reducing the chances of a jumper wire disconnecting.
+I attached an LED to the perfboard, as well, so that the status of the button could be more easily indicated.
+I switched the wooden board with a full 3D-printed model of a box, and I screwed the parts onto the 3D-printed box.

+## Parts Used
+- Implemented a machine learning program called YOLO v5 (You Only Look Once).
+It takes a large amount of images of different objects, and uses those images to learn the features of said objects.
+The machine learning program then tries to detect objects in a live video, and highlights the object in a box, along with displaying the percent certainty the program has with a detected object.
+Multiple aspects of the program can be changed, such as what percent certainty is required, or what images the program uses to learn.
+- A perfboard replaced the breadboard, and the wires connected to the breadboard had to be cut, stripped, and soldered onto the perfboard.
+I made this switch, because the perfboard was much smaller compared to the breadboard, and the perfboard has places for screws to go in, while the breadboard does not.
+- A button was soldered onto the perfboard.
+The button is a hold-down button, meaning it returns true if the button is held down.
+I programmed the button to make it a toggle button, meaning it returns true if the button is simply pressed.
+- An LED was soldered onto the perfboard, as well.
+It acts as an indicator for if the button is in the on state or off state.
+When the button is in the on state, the LED turns on.
+-

 # Second Milestone
 <!---
 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight: